 No exit charge.

 Annual management charge: 0.75% based on the value of your investment.

 There may be further charges for buying and selling assets for the fund and 'dilution levy' costs associated with entering or exiting the fund, this is to cover costs associated with your transaction.

 Ongoing charges: this is currently capped at 1.00%

 For more information about charges please read the fund prospectus.

 Who's the team behind the VT Downing Monthly Income Fund?

-James is backed by a highly experienced investment committee and by the Downing Fund Managers team, which was established in 2011 by award-winning* fund manager Judith MacKenzie.
-Judith heads up the 13 strong team who manage over £333 million in publicly listed assets (as at 31 January 2021).
+Josh is supported by the Downing Fund Managers team, which was established in 2011 by Fund Manager Judith MacKenzie.
+Judith heads up the 13-strong team who manage over £333 million in publicly listed assets (as at 31 March 2021).
 The investment team have many years’ experience across both private and public equity markets.

 Downing Fund Managers is a boutique asset management business, drawing on Downing LLP's 30-year venture capital track record.